wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.2.5 =
+* Fixed: project upload folders are now also removed when project is revoked
+* Fixed: Fatal error on Wordpress 3.7
 = 1.2.4 =
 * Fixed: Synchronization between Yes-co system and Wordpress for Wordpress 3.6.1
 * Added: Technical documentation
 = 1.2.3 =
 * Changed: Upgraded dojo from 1.5.0 to 1.8.3;
 * Changed: Updated SvzMaps to version 0.6.2 using AMD Module system;